-A mastectomy is an operation to remove a breast.
-It's used to treat breast cancer in some women and breast cancer in men.
+A mastectomy is an operation (surgery) to remove a breast.
+It's used to treat breast cancer.

-It usually can take 4 to 6 weeks to recover from a mastectomy.
-It might be 3 months before the patient is back to normal.
+It usually takes 4 to 6 weeks to recover from a mastectomy.
+But it can sometimes take up to 3 months.

-- a few cancers are found in different parts of the breast
+- cancer is found in different parts of your breast

 Some women at high risk of breast cancer choose to have a mastectomy even when there's no sign of cancer.